Corruption in Rwanda: Anti-corruption framework

 Rwanda stands out as a notable case in the fight against corruption.
 The country operates under a dictatorship that swiftly silences opposition and enforces loyalty and discipline across state institutions.
-However, unlike the authoritarian regimes in the region, which are characterized by a culture of impunity and corruption, the ruling Rwandan Patriotic Front (RPF) was able to lower the incidence of corruption in the country and achieve political stability through its strong grip on state institutions.
+However, unlike other authoritarian regimes in the region, which are characterized by a culture of impunity and corruption, the ruling Rwandan Patriotic Front (RPF) was able to lower the incidence of corruption in the country and achieve political stability through its strong grip on state institutions.
 Over the past decade, Rwanda has enjoyed a low incidence of corruption.
 It was markedly reduced between 2000 and 2018.
-By 2024, it scored 57 out of 100 in Transparency International’s Corruption Perception Index, following a steady increase since 2022 when the country posted a score of 51 out of 100.
-For comparison with regional scores, the best score among sub-Saharan African countries (Note: Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Côte d'Ivoire, Democratic Republic of the Congo, Djibouti, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Namibia, Niger, Nigeria, Republic of the Congo, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Swaziland, Tanzania, Togo, Uganda, Zambia, and Zimbabwe.) in 2024 was 72, the average was 33 and the worst was 8.
-For comparison with worldwide scores, the best score in 2024 was 90, the average was 43, and the worst was 8.
+By 2025, it scored 58 out of 100 in Transparency International’s Corruption Perception Index, following a steady increase since 2022 when the country posted a score of 51 out of 100.
+For comparison with regional scores, the best score among sub-Saharan African countries (Note: Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Côte d'Ivoire, Democratic Republic of the Congo, Djibouti, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Namibia, Niger, Nigeria, Republic of the Congo, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Tanzania, Togo, Uganda, Zambia, and Zimbabwe.) in 2025 was 68, the average was 32 and the worst was 9.
+For comparison with worldwide scores, the best score in 2025 was 89, the average was 42, and the worst was 9.